gohkh/java/README.md

 ## Object-Oriented Programming

-[comment]: # (Object-oriented programming (OOP) is a programming paradigm in which programs are organised around collections of objects and interactions between them, as opposed to following a set of instructions step by step.
-An object consists of its identity, state, and behaviour.)
+[comment]: # "Object-oriented programming (OOP) is a programming paradigm in which programs are organised around collections of objects and interactions between them, as opposed to following a set of instructions step by step.
+An object consists of its identity, state, and behaviour."

 ## Data Structures and Algorithms